open-contracting-extensions/government-procurement-agreement/docs/index.md

 ## GPA-to-OCDS mapping

 This website provides guidance on how to publish [Open Contracting Data Standard](http://standard.open-contracting.org/) data in a way that is consistent with the rules established in the [text of the Agreement](https://www.wto.org/english/docs_e/legal_e/rev-gpr-94_01_e.htm).
-It quotes selected parts of the GPA, adding annotations on how to publish the information using OCDS.
+It quotes parts of the GPA, adding annotations on how to publish the information using OCDS.

 ```eval_rst
 .. toctree::